 Thus following the viewpoint and scheme in Section \ref{sec-2-2}, we define $g_{k,j}(\cdot)\triangleq {\rm Inv}[f_{k,j}'](\cdot)$ and introduce the indication operator $\mathcal{I}_{k,j}$ as: ${\mathcal{I}}_{k,j}=1$ if $p_{k,j}>0$ and ${\mathcal{I}}_{k,j}=0$ if $p_{k,j}=0$.
 The necessary conditions can be rewritten as

-where $\mu_j$ is the final increasing rate (also referred to as the water level) for the $j$th subcarrier. \textbf{Algorithm~\ref{alg-P5}} is thus proposed whose solution values satisfy the necessary conditions. {Similar to previous discussions, the complexity of Algorithm~\ref{alg-P5} is ${\mathcal{O}}(J^2K^2)$. }
+where $\mu_j$ is the final increasing rate (also referred to as the water level) for the $j$th subcarrier. \textbf{Algorithm~\ref{alg-P5}} is thus proposed whose solution values satisfy the necessary and sufficient conditions.
+Similar to previous discussions, the complexity of Algorithm~\ref{alg-P5} is ${\mathcal{O}}(J^2K^2)$.
 In the following, two application examples are given to demonstrate the application of Algorithm \ref{alg-P5} for optimization problems in wireless communications.

-\textbf{Example 9:} With the optimal diagonalization, the maximum-sum-weighted-MSE minimization problem for MIMO-OFDM systems can be formulated as where the term $\sum_{k=1}^K{ w_{k,j}}/({b_{k,j}+a_{k,j}p_{k,j}})$ is the weighted sum-weighted-MSE on the $j$th subcarrier.
-From (\ref{P5-1}),